Birthdays are only as good as the last Adele song you’ve listened to recently.

 I am my losses.
 My loves.
 My doubts.
 My past, not perfect.
 But, it’s mine?
 I am not the same.
 Let it burn I think.

-Back to reality, I chatted for a bit to my friend, watched the next show, downed my final skinny bitch and left the club, comfortable in my hoodie and the damp cold air.
+I chatted for a bit to my friend, watched the next show, downed my final skinny bitch and left the club, comfortable in my hoodie and Melbourne’s damp cold air.

-As birthdays go, I’m not sure yet if this next one will be memorable but it is a good time to put the house in order I realise, rearrange old values, toss out those old clothes and set fresh challenges.
+As birthdays go, I’m not sure yet if this next one will be memorable.
+But, it’s probably a good time to put the house in order I realise, rearrange out of date values, toss out old clothes and stale relationships, set new challenges.

 ABOUT THE AUTHOR – Noel has directed over 50 theatrical productions and worked in film and TV.
 He completed NIDA’s Playwright Studio in 1996.
 Noel’s written work includes the play Andy Warhol’s Fifteen Minutes of Fame and the musical Audrey Hepburn and I Consider Our Assets.
 Learn more: Noel Anderson Website